youmikoh/asu-mcs/cse579/4_practice_answer_set_programming.md

 ### Summation

-- if `#sum` is applied to an expression containing several terms to the left of the colon, then the value of `#sum` can be described in terms of "WEIGHTS"
+- if `#sum` is applied to an expression containing several terms to the left of the colon, then the value of `#` can be described in terms of "WEIGHTS"
 - the weight of a tuple consisting of integers and symbolic constantsis the first member of the tuple.
 - what `#sum` calculates in application to a set of tuples is the sum of the weights of all its elements that have integer weights.